ValyrianTech/ValyrianSpellbook/README.md

 3. Start the Bitcoin Spellbook server with **spellbookserver.py**

+4. **(OPTIONAL)** The default configuration will use Blockchain.info and BTC.com as explorers.
+It is recommended to keep the default explorers configuration, but if you want to change this:
-4. Using the **spellbook.py** CLI , add the blockexplorers you want to use.
+Use the **spellbook.py** CLI  to add the blockexplorers you want to use.
 You can add multiple blockexplorers and set a priority for each one, if the first one is offline, the next one will be used.
-example: **spellbook.py save_explorer blockchain.info Blockchain.info https://blockchain.info 1**
+example: **spellbook.py save_explorer blockchain.info Blockchain.info 1**
 Run **spellbook.py save_explorer -h** for more information
 Currently supported blockchain explorers are:
 -Blockchain.info
--Blocktrail.com
+-BTC.com
--Any Insight blockexplorer (blockexplorer.com)
+-Any Insight blockexplorer (blockexplorer.com) -Blocktrail.com (testnet seems to be broken, no longer maintained)
+-chain.so (not recommended)

 5. Add triggers and actions with the **spellbook.py** CLI.
 See **spellbook.py save_trigger -h** and **spellbook.py save_action -h** for more information.